SoftacomCompany/Delphi-YOLO-ONNX-RuntimeWrapper/README.md

 <br/>

 YOLO **OnnxRTWrapper** can be installed using a package or manually by copying the contents of the source folder.
+Download or clone repository.
+Open project **package/OnnxRTWrapper.dpk**, build and install by IDE.

 Then go to:
 ```
    Tools-Options-Language-Delphi-Library